How does a fire design work?

 - How quickly does the material heat up?
 Various material parameters are important for this, such as thermal conductivity.
 Members out structural steel heat up much faster than members, for example out of concrete.
 The properties of the most important building materials (steel, concrete and wood) at high temperatures are specified in the relevant standards, the so-called Eurocodes.

-- Is the member protected by additional fire protection measures, e.g. by spray or gypsum boards?
+- Is the member protected by additional fire protection measures, e.g. by spray, gypsum boards or an intumescent coating?
 These structural fire protection measures can greatly delay the heating of the member.

 In the animation below you can see an example of how a reinforced concrete column exposed to fire on one side heats up over time.
 Further down on this page you will find information on the selected fire exposure, the so-called ISO standard fire.